TomBurdge/tipitaka/README.md

 (Use at your own risk, this website is not http secure.)

 * The Pali text society, who have maintained the academic standard texts for the Pali canon
+* github's digitalpalidictionary and vpnry, who have maintained an easy access Pali dictionary.

 My aims are to:
 * Replicate Dan Zigmond's results with Python.